angelodian/angelodian.github.io/index.md

 [Download my CV (PDF)](AD_CV_MAR26final.pdf)

 ## Recent publications
+- Dian, A., Hajek, J., & Fletcher, J. (2026).
+The acoustic realization of intervocalic /v/ and /vː/ in Italian: Evidence of articulatory variability. *Journal of the International Phonetic Association*, FirstView. https://doi.org/10.1017/S0025100325100881
 - Dian A., Burroni F. (2026).
 The 'evanescent /l/' in Venetan: a preliminary EMA study.
 In Herrero de Haro, A., Repede, D. & Naciri-Azzouz.
 A. (eds.) *International Conference on Phonetic Variation: Book of Abstracts*, pp. 186-188.
 - Hajek J., Dian A., Ford C., Stevens M., & Margetts A. (2025).
 Saliba-Logea. *Journal of the International Phonetic Association*.
 Published online 2025:1-18.
 [DOI link](https://doi.org/10.1017/S0025100325100777)
 - De Iacovo, V., Dian, A., & Hajek, J. (2025).
 The perception of gemination in Italian by first-language speakers in Italy and heritage and second-language speakers in Australia. *Phonetica*, 82(5).